UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ## Create the VPN connection in Azure Stack

-Create the Site-to-Site VPN connection between your virtual network gateway and your public Azure VPN:
+Create the site-to-site VPN connection between your virtual network gateway and your public Azure VPN:

 1. Navigate to your virtual network gateway by clicking **All services** in the favourites panel, then selecting **Virtual network gateways** under the networking section.